What Is Task Analysis?

 2. Break the main task into subtasks.

-Figure out how detailed you want your analysis to be and how many steps it may take the user to complete the intended objective.
-It’s recommended to decompose a task into four to eight subtasks.
-This is also a good time to figure out how you’re going to get your information, either by observing the user in action, interviewing them, or using data already available.
+Determine how much detail you want in your analysis and how many steps the user may take to complete the intended objective (aim for four to eight subtasks).
+This step also offers an excellent opportunity to determine how you will get your information, either by observing the user in action, interviewing them, or using already available data.

 3. Analyze and visualize your task analysis.

-While completing your analysis, draw a layered diagram that outlines the steps and decisions involved in completing the task.
-This may look like a flowchart that follows the entire objective from start to finish or an activity diagram that is more straightforward on the proper steps.
-Either way, use it to help observers visualize the process for future use.
+While completing your analysis, draw a layered diagram that outlines the steps and decisions involved.
+It may look like a flowchart that follows the entire objective from start to finish or an activity diagram that is more straightforward on the proper steps.
+Either way, you can use it to help observers visualize the process for future use.

 4. Add notes or written observations to your findings.

-Compliment your diagram with a narrative on your discoveries or any written observations that will help your analysis.
-For example, add notes on what challenges the user encountered on a specific subtask or describe how a user used their own experiences to navigate a process.
-Treat this step as a story that describes the reasons behind the steps involved.
+Complement your diagram with a narrative on your discoveries or any written observations to help your analysis.
+For example, add notes on what challenges the user encountered on a specific subtask or describe how a user’s own experiences helped navigate a process.
+Treat this step as a story that illustrates the reasons behind the steps involved.

 5. Review, validate, and share your analysis.

-Get feedback on your analysis from team members, especially those who weren’t involved in the initial analysis.
+Get feedback on your analysis from team members, especially those not involved in the initial study.
 Allow them to check for any missteps, inconsistencies, or areas for improvement.
-This is a good time to observe any variations or irregularities that might skew your observations and subtasks.
+This step can also be a good time to observe any variations or irregularities that might skew your observations and subtasks.

-Task analysis is a critical step in the design thinking process.
-Use task analysis to define pain points, ideate solutions, and create prototypes.
-Learn how to improve your UX designs with task analysis with the Google UX Design Professional Certificate on Coursera.
+Understanding users’ unique challenges is pivotal to effective UX design.
+Task analysis is one tool that can help you gain better insights into those challenges and, in turn, create better products and services or improve your customers' experience when using them.
+This critical step in the design thinking process can help you define pain points, ideate solutions, and create prototypes.
+Learn more about improving your UX designs with the Google UX Design Professional Certificate on Coursera.
 Enroll today to develop job-ready skills within six months.

 Keep reading